 Is this the same as the pulse oximeters that I can buy in the store?

 No, those pulse oximeters only "spot check" your blood oxygen levels.
 They do not measure continuously and record the data.

 What are some common reasons for ordering a nighttime blood oxygen study?

 Health care providers commonly order nocturnal pulse oximetry to screen patients for sleep apnea and to assess how well sleep apnea treatment (with CPAP, BiPAP or ASV) is working.
 The test is also used to diagnose COPD and other chronic lung conditions.
 It can be used to assess the effectiveness of supplemental oxygen therapy and non-invasive ventilation used for disorders affecting the cardiopulmonary system.

 Is this the same as the devices and apps that measure blood oxygen levels and work with my smartphone (iPhone and Android) such as iHealth and iOximeter?

-No, those devices are not FDA-approved to measure continuous pulse oximetry.
+No, those devices, such as the Oura, Motive, and Wellue, are not FDA-approved to measure continuous pulse oximetry.
+This means that the measurements they provide may not be entirely accurate.
 The device that we use is FDA-approved for this use, which is the gold standard for accuracy and reliability in medical testing.

 Can I get treatments from you if my pulse oximetry study is abnormal?